gu-alves/gu-alves/README.md

 ## Hello world!
 Welcome to my github profile, would you like a cup of coffee? ☕

-- :coffee: I'm currently working with Java Android.
+- :coffee: I'm currently working with Java Android/Kotlin.
 - 💻 I’m learning about Node.js.
 - 😊 If you want to customize your Github like mine, please send me a message and I'll be glad to help!